-g.
-Offenses Involving Alcohol and Intoxication - Crimes involving the unlawful consumption, distribution, or sale of alcohol, or crimes involving actions taken under the influence of alcohol or other intoxicating substances.
-Includes, without limitation, violations of Va.
-Code §§ 18.2-266, 18.2-266.1, and 18.2-388, and any provision the Virginia Alcoholic Beverage Control Act h.
+h.
 Weapons Offenses - Crimes involving the unlawful possession, use, sale, distribution, or handling of firearms and other weapons, if such offense is not addressed in another section of this Policy.
 Includes, without limitation, violations of any provision of Articles 4, 5, 6, 6.1, or 7 of Title 18.2, Chapter 7 of the Virginia Code, and any substantially similar offenses in any jurisdiction.
 Such convictions include evidence of conduct which constitute a danger of disrupting the safety and quiet enjoyment of other tenants.

-Re-Apply: Disapproval: 1 Year Three (3) or more convictions of misdemeanor (any class) within the five (5) years preceding application review, or, or one (1) or more convictions of felony (any class) within one (1) year preceding application review.
-2 Yrs.
-Two (2) or more convictions of felony (any class) within the five (5) years preceding application review.
+Re-Apply: Disapproval: 1 Year Two (2) convictions of misdemeanor (any class) within the two (2) years preceding application review.
+3 Yrs.
+Three (3) convictions of misdemeanor (any class) within the five (5) years preceding application review, or one (1) conviction of Class 4-6 Felony within the three (3) years preceding application review.
+5 Yrs.
+Four (4) convictions of misdemeanor (any class), or two (2) convictions of Class 4-6 Felony, within the ten (10) years preceding application review.
+10 Yrs.
+Five (5) or more convictions of misdemeanor (any class), or three (3) convictions of Class 4-6 Felony, or one (1) conviction of any felony Class 3 or higher, within the ten (10) years preceding application review.